Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-25-Character-based_Bidirectional_LSTM-CRF_with_words_and_characters_for_Japanese_Named_Entity_Recognition.md

 ---

-This is a brief summary of paper for me to study and arrange for [Character-based Bidirectional LSTM-CRF with words and characters for Japanese Named Entity Recognition.
-Misawa et al. SCLeM 2017](https://www.aclweb.org/anthology/W17-4114/) I read and studied.
+This is a brief summary of paper for me to study and arrange for [Character-based Bidirectional LSTM-CRF with words and characters for Japanese Named Entity Recognition (Misawa et al., SCLeM 2017)](https://www.aclweb.org/anthology/W17-4114/) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to Japanese NER task applying, back then, the cutting-edge model to Japanese.